Saba comorensis

 Saba comorensis is a species of flowering plant in the Apocynaceae family.
 It is commonly called bungo fruit (pl. mabungo), mbungo, or rubber vine and is widespread across most of tropical Africa as well as in Madagascar and Comoros.
 The fruit looks similar to an orange with a hard orange peel but when opened it contains a dozen or so pips, which have the same texture as a mango seed.

-The fruit also makes a delicious juice drink which has been described as tasting "somewhere between a mango, an orange and a pineapple"., The Times, retrieved 30 July 2009] "The highlight is a juice from the bungo fruit, indigenous to Zanzibar, which has a taste somewhere between a mango, an orange and a pineapple."
+The fruit also makes a delicious juice drink which has been described as tasting "somewhere between a mango, an orange and a pineapple".
 The aromatic juice of the bungo fruit is also popular and highly appreciated on Pemba Island and other parts of coastal Tanzania.

 In the Tanzanian Mahale Mountains National Park, S. comorensis is dispersed by chimpanzees.